Multinational Industrial Engineering Company To Pay $22 Million To Settle False Claims Act Allegations Relating to Evaded Customs Duties

 The United States alleged that, between 2011 and 2017, Linde avoided duties owed to the United States, including in some instances antidumping and countervailing duties, by misrepresenting the nature, classification, and valuation of imported merchandise, as well as the applicability of free trade agreements.

-Prior to the United States’ disclosure to Linde of its investigation, Linde initiated a voluntary disclosure to CBP regarding its importing practices.
-Since that time, Linde has cooperated with the investigation and worked to overhaul and improve its customs compliance program.
+Prior to the United States’ disclosure to Linde of its investigation, Linde made a partial disclosure to CBP regarding its importing practices.
+In the settlement, the United States acknowledged Linde’s cooperation.

 The claims resolved by the settlement are allegations only, and there has been no determination of liability.